What is Vulnerability Management? It’s processes and best practices

 Automate

-Organizations should automate scanning and event-based response systems, making the organization agile to handle threats better.
+Organizations should automate scanning and event-based response systems.
+It makes the organization agile in handling threats better.
 Various tools help to identify or scan vulnerabilities regularly.
-These tools automate the process of vulnerability management by scanning and generating reports periodically, which gives a clear idea of the kind of security threat.
+These tools automate the process of vulnerability management by scanning and generating reports.
+Which gives a clear idea of the security threat.

 Incident Response Plan

-The processes involved in vulnerability management should be sustained and repeated for effective implementation.
+The processes involved in vulnerability management are sustained and repeated for effective implementation.
 For any kind of security breach, there should be a plan of action in organizations.
-On the verge of a security breach, a response plan saves time and acts quickly to mitigate risk and safeguard digital assets.
+On the verge of a security breach, a response plan saves time and acts quickly.
+It mitigates risk and safeguards digital assets.

 Training

-The success of effective vulnerability management came with a continuous approach and organized practice.
-Organizations need yearly planning and practice than once or twice a year.
-Companies should avoid “vulnerability debt” to prevent cyberattacks and prevent network susceptibility.
+Effective vulnerability management comes with a continuous and organized practice.
+Organizations need yearly planning and practice rather than once or twice a year.
+Companies should avoid “vulnerability debt” to prevent cyberattacks and network susceptibility.
 Vulnerability debt can be referred to as the cumulative cost of neglecting vulnerabilities.
 These are the known non-critical vulnerabilities that are ignored or accepted temporarily.
-Although it is critical to maintaining the momentum to be effective, a vulnerability management program must identify responsible parties, assets, alterations in scan or reporting, etc.
+Although it is critical to maintain effective vulnerability management.
+Try to do regular practices, assets, and alterations in scan, or reporting.

 Vulnerability Debt

 Vulnerability debt can be referred to as the cumulative cost of neglecting vulnerabilities.
 The vulnerabilities considered non-critical, ignored, or left untreated eventually impact financially.
-It becomes difficult and sometimes impossible to secure data and systems from cyberattacks for the long-term accumulation of vulnerabilities in your software.
+It becomes difficult to secure data from cyberattacks cause of the long-term accumulation in software.

-As the older version remains untreated, the new ones are also detected, increasing the effort to secure the system.
-Even after the decision taken for upgrades, challenges do exist.
-As the software evolves and advances with time, temporary vulnerabilities become complicated for the system’s reliance on old version libraries.
-Sometimes the vulnerabilities considered as non-critical prevents the healthy development of a system.
-As per the latest cyberattacks, vulnerability debt is not limited to monetary damages but also litigations, loss of brand equity, regulatory penalties, and more.
-Therefore, it is a good decision or investment to keep weaknesses away and avoid vulnerability debt on your business.
+As the older version remains untreated, the new ones are also detected.
+It increases the effort to secure the system.
+Even after the decision to upgrade is made, challenges do exist.
+As the software evolves and advances with time, temporary vulnerabilities become complicated.
+Sometimes the vulnerabilities considered non-critical prevent the healthy development of a system.
+Vulnerability debt not only stops with financial loss.
+It also includes litigations, loss of brand equity, regulatory penalties, and more.
+Therefore, keeping weaknesses away and avoiding vulnerability debt is a good decision.

 Conclusion